 Multi stage journey: message action

-The message action allows you to communicate with your users via email, SMS, web push or mobile push.
-Select the desired message type them from the Messages action.
+The message action allows you to communicate with your users via email, SMS, web push, mobile push or inbox.
+Select the desired message type from the Messages action.

 Email message